Mainz-Bingen

 Mainz-Bingen is a district (Kreis) in the east of Rhineland-Palatinate, Germany.
 Neighboring districts are (from north clockwise) Rheingau-Taunus, the district-free cities Wiesbaden and Mainz, the districts Groß-Gerau, Alzey-Worms, Bad Kreuznach, and Rhein-Hunsrück.

 History

-During the French occupation under Napoleon the district was part of the departement Donnersberg (fr.:Mont-Tonnerre).
+During the French occupation under Napoleon the district was part of the department of Mont-Tonnerre.
 After the Congress of Vienna, the area north of the Nahe river went to the Prussian Rhine province, the biggest part however became part of the Grand Duchy of Hesse and was called Rhenish Hesse.
 In 1835 the Mainz district was created when the province Rheinhessen was abolished.
 In 1852 the Oppenheim district was created, and took some of the area of the Mainz district; in 1938 this district was abolished again.
 The current area of the district was formed in 1969, when the districts of Mainz and Bingen were merged.